Sign in →

 Clinical Information

-Pancreatic cancer occurs in approximately 1.6% of individuals.(1) About 10% of these pancreatic cancers are caused by a hereditary predisposition that may also increase risk for other types of cancer.(2) In rare cases, individuals with a personal or family history of pancreatic cancer may be at increased risk of cancer due to a hereditary cancer syndrome.
+Pancreatic cancer occurs in approximately 1.6% of individuals.(1) About 10% of pancreatic cancers are caused by a hereditary predisposition that may also increase risk for other types of cancer.(2) In rare cases, individuals with a personal or family history of pancreatic cancer may be at increased risk of cancer due to a hereditary cancer syndrome.
 Evaluation of the genes on this panel may be useful to determine cancer risk, surveillance recommendations, and targeted treatments.(2,3)

 Other genes are also known to cause hereditary pancreatic cancer.
 The risk of developing cancer associated with these syndromes varies.
 Some individuals with a disease-causing variant in one of these genes develop multiple primary cancers.(2)